mnowatzki/DUNEMINDS/README.md

 # DUNEMINDS

-DUNEMINDS is a notebook-based deep learning model developed to map dune crest lines based on semantic segmentation.
+DUNEMINDS is a notebook-based framework centered around a deep learning model that was developed to map dune crest lines using semantic segmentation.
 It includes all steps of the workflow from data access and pre-processing to model training and inference.
-The repository includes an interactive notebook customised to be run through Google Colaboratory as well as helper scripts.
+The repository includes an interactive notebook customised to be run through Google Colaboratory as well as helper `.py`scripts.
 Model training and validation are tracked through [*weights & biases*](https://wandb.ai/site).

 ---